A subscription in a Community Shared Agriculture program is a commitment, both in terms of time and finances.

 As a CSA subscriber, you have the following responsibilities:

 To pay for your subscription in full by the dates you agreed to when signing up.
-Our preferred method of payment is Interac e-transfer.
+Our preferred method of payment is Interac e-transfer or online banking.
 Payments can be made to info@glenvalleycsa.com.
+If you are a credit union customer, you can set us up as a Payee in your bill payments section (look for Close to Home Organics).
 Payment by cheque must be made payable to "Glen Valley Organic Farm" and mailed to 8550 Bradner Road, Abbotsford BC V4X 2H5.
-You are also able to pay by credit card using the link to PayPal in Farmigo.
+You are also able to pay by credit card.

 To pick up your weekly share of food from your chosen pickup location during the designated timeframe and being respectful of the location host;